 Hypoxia in Green Bay, Wisconsin: Biogeochemical Dynamics, Watershed Inputs, and Climate Change

-Project Status: This project began in August 2010 and is projected to be completed in July 2014
+Project Status: This project began in August 2010 and was completed in July 2014

 Hypoxia conditions have plagued the lower part of Lake Michigan’s Green Bay and the Fox River for decades.
 We know nutrients are contributing to the problem, and we’re developing a series of linked models that predict how changes in nutrients, runoff, oxygen levels, and watershed land use, as well as climate change, will affect the size and impact of the hypoxic zone.
 These tools will help managers estimate the costs and benefits of improving water quality in Green Bay.

 Why We Care

 Lake Michigan’s Green Bay represents 7 percent of the surface area and 1.4 percent of the volume of Lake Michigan, but it contains 33 percent of the watershed and receives 33 percent of the basin’s total nutrient load.
 With a 100-year history of high-nutrient pollution (causing eutrophia, low oxygen, fish kills, harmful algal blooms), the southern portion of the Green Bay behaves like a nutrient and sediment magnet.
 It captures much of the annual runoff of plant and animal particles and nitrogen in its sediments, which quickly become depleted of oxygen (hypoxic) from decay.
 Recent evidence suggests that hypoxia in the lower Green Bay and the Fox River areas may be worsening, along with a potential for more frequent and extensive dead zones and fish kills.